SINR: Deconvolving Circular SAS Images Using Implicit Neural Representations: Proposed Approach

-We construct our INR network using 7 fully-connected layers with ReLU~\cite{agarap2018deep} non-linearities.
-We follow the strategy described in Mildenhall et al.~\cite{tancik2020fourier} to transform input coordinates $\mathbf{z}$ with random Fourier features given by $\omega(\mathbf{z}) = [\cos{(2\pi \kappa \mathbf{B} \mathbf{z})}, \sin{(2\pi \kappa \mathbf{B} \mathbf{z})}]$, where $\cos$ and $\sin$ are performed element-wise; $\mathbf{B}$ is a vector randomly sampled from a Gaussian distribution $\mathcal{N}(0,\mathbf{I})$, and $\kappa$ is the bandwidth factor.
-The $\kappa$ parameter regularizes the spatial bandwidths of the predicted deconvolved image.
-In our experiments, we demonstrate that regularizing an INR's spatial bandwidths sets it apart from competing network architectures, such as convolutional neural networks often used with a DIP approach~\cite{ulyanov2018deep}, to achieve a desirable image.
-The transformed coordinates $\omega(\mathbf{z})$ are fed to the network such that the output $\text{INR}_{p}(\omega(\mathbf{z}) \in \mathcal{C}^{N\times N}$ represents the scattering field, and we optimize the network weights by optimizing Eq.~\ref{eq:network_min} using backpropagation.
-Optimizing Eq.~\ref{eq:network_min} on a $400 \times 400$ CSAS scene takes under $10$ minutes on an A100 graphical processing unit (GPU).
+We construct our INR network using 7-8 fully-connected layers with ReLU~\cite{agarap2018deep} non-linearities.
+We find that the deconvolution result changes slightly depending on the number of layers.
+In particular, we find that 7 layers works best for the real results and 8 layers works best for the simulated results.
+We follow the strategy described in Mildenhall et al.~\cite{tancik2020fourier} to transform input coordinates $\mathbf{z}$ with random Fourier features given by $\omega(\mathbf{z}) = [\cos{(2\pi \kappa \mathbf{B} \mathbf{z})}, \sin{(2\pi \kappa \mathbf{B} \mathbf{z})}]$, where $\cos$ and $\sin$ are performed element-wise; $\mathbf{B}$ is a matrix randomly sampled from a Gaussian distribution $\mathcal{N}(0,\mathbf{I})$, and $\kappa$ is the bandwidth factor.
+For 2D coordinates, the matrix $\mathbf{B}$ has shape $2 \times L$.
+As such, each $(x, y)$ coordinate is projected to a higher dimension $L$.
+For all experiments, we set $L = 256$, a value that is commonly used in the literature \cite{mildenhall2020nerf, tancik2020fourier}.
+The $\kappa$ parameter, often referred to as the INR's bandwidth parameter in literature, influences the INR's ability to model high frequencies and suppress noise \cite{tancik2020fourier}.
+In practice, we choose $\kappa$ such that it accurately reconstructs features of the target while suppressing side-lobe energy and noise.
+As such, the parameter can be both scene and sensor dependent, and it is necessary to perform a parameter sweep to obtain the optimal reconstruction.
+The transformed coordinates $\omega(\mathbf{z})$ are fed to the network such that the output $\text{INR}_{p}(\omega(\mathbf{z}))$ represents the scattering field, and we optimize the network weights by optimizing Eq.~\ref{eq:network_min} using backpropagation.
+Optimizing Eq.~\ref{eq:network_min} on a $400 \times 400$ CSAS scene takes under $10$ minutes on an A100 graphical processing unit (GPU) \cite{nvidia}.